Cute But Deadly: The Truth About Fish Bowls

 As your fish eats, it naturally produces waste and in a fish bowl there isn’t anywhere for that waste to go.
 As a result, it accumulates in the bottom of the fish bowl where it will have a negative impact on water quality.
 If you don’t change the water in the bowl, the accumulation of waste can quickly lead to toxic conditions which could kill your fish.
 This is why many goldfish only last a few days after being brought home from the fair.

 In addition to promoting toxic conditions, here are just a few more reasons why fish bowls are bad:

-- There isn’t enough beneficial bacteria.
+We often associate the word ‘bacteria’ with negativity and problems, bacteria is actually needed in a fish tank to create an optimal environment.
 In order to keep the water quality in a fish tank high, you need beneficial bacteria to convert the chemicals produced by the breakdown of waste into less harmful substances.
-In a fish bowl there simply isn’t enough water or space to cultivate an adequate colony of beneficial bacteria.
+In a fishbowl, there simply isn’t enough water or space to cultivate an adequate colony of beneficial bacteria.

 Bigger is Better